Chatrapathi (2005 film)

 Chatrapathi is a 2005 Indian Telugu-language action drama film directed by S. S. Rajamouli, who also co-wrote the film with V. Vijayendra Prasad.
 The film stars Prabhas in the title role, Shriya Saran, Bhanupriya in the lead roles alongside Shafi and Pradeep Rawat playing supporting roles.
 M. M. Keeravani composed the music.
 The film was produced by B. V. S. N. Prasad on Sri Venkateswara Cine Chitra banner.
 The film follows Sivaji, a Sri Lankan refugee who gets separated from his mother after his brother Ashok falsely declares him dead.
-Raised in Visakhapatnam's criminal docks, he grows into a rebel leader hailed as "Chatrapathi".
-Now he must choose between vengeance and reuniting with the mother who believes him dead, while his vengeful brother and his enemy Ras Bihari join forces.
+Raised in Visakhapatnam's criminal docks, he grows into a rebel leader hailed as Chhatrapati.

-Chatrapathi was released on 29 September 2005 and emerged as a blockbuster, collecting an estimated distributors' share of ₹21 crore against a budget of ₹12.5 crore.
+Chatrapathi was released on 29 September 2005 and emerged as a blockbuster, collecting an estimated distributors' share of ₹19.25 crore against a budget of ₹12.5 crore.
 (Note: The average exchange rate in 2005 was 44.10 Indian rupees (₹) per 1 US dollar (US$).)
 The film won two Nandi Awards - Best Supporting Actress for Bhanupriya and Best Music Director for Keeravani.
-The film was remade in Bengali as Refugee (2006), in Bangladeshi Bengali as Kothor (2007), in Kannada with the same name in 2013 and in Hindi with the same name in 2023.
+The film was remade in Bangladeshi Bangla as Kothor (2007), in Kannada with the same name in 2013 and in Hindi with the same name in 2023.

 Plot

-Parvati lives on the coast of Sri Lanka and adopts Sivaji as her son.
-Parvati shows equal affection to her biological son Ashok, but Ashok becomes jealous of Sivaji.
-One day, the villagers are forced to evacuate the coast and a fire accident occurs.
-Ashok separates Sivaji from his family by lying to Parvati that Sivaji died in the fire accident.
-Sivaji ends up in a different boat and lands in Vizag port, which is dominated by Baji Rao, who uses refugee labor for his gain.

-Years later, Sivaji grows up to be an aggressive guy and still searches for his mother.
-One day, Sivaji reacts violently in defense of the other refugees and kills Baji Rao's right-hand man Katraju after he killed a child named Suri.
-Enraged, Baji Rao attacks the slum and kills Sivaji's friend when he tried to save other children in the port.
-Sivaji revolts against Baji Rao and hacks him to death, thus leading the people to refer him as Chatrapathi.

-Baji Rao's brother Ras Bihari arrives in Vizag and learns about his brother's death and begins to hunt Sivaji.
-Ashok also lands in the same place, where he realizes that Sivaji is his brother and joins hands with Ras Bihari.
-Despite this, Sivaji manages to reunite with Parvati and also kills Ras Bihari, thus saving the port from any danger.
-Ashok also realize his mistake and apologize to Sivaji and Parvati, where they reunite and live happily.
+In a coastal village in Sri Lanka, a widow named Parvati raises her biological son, Ashok, and her stepson, Sivaji.
+Although Parvati treats both boys with equal maternal affection, Ashok harbors a deep-seated resentment and jealousy toward Sivaji, refusing to accept him as a brother.
+When a sudden outbreak of civil war forces the villagers to evacuate by sea, the family is separated in the chaos.
+Exploiting the situation, Ashok maliciously lies to Parvati, claiming that Sivaji perished in a fire, causing the mother and son to be separated during the migration.

+Sivaji ends up on a different refugee boat and arrives at the Visakhapatnam Port in India.
+There, the refugees are forced into indentured labor under inhumane conditions by Baji Rao, a ruthless local underworld don who controls the port with an iron fist.
+Years later, Sivaji grows into a fiercely protective and aggressive young man, continuing his search for his missing mother while enduring the port's oppressive regime.
+During this time, he meets Neelu, a government employee who assists him in his search and eventually falls in love with him.
+Concurrently, Sivaji crosses paths with an adult Ashok, who has also relocated to Visakhapatnam.
+Unaware of Ashok's true identity, Sivaji severely thrashes him for harassing a friend's sister.
+Upon recognizing Sivaji, a vengeful Ashok vows to keep his brother permanently alienated from Parvati, who is living nearby.